shader-slang/slang/docs/user-guide/06-targets.md

 CUDA supports a compute pipeline that is similar to D3D12 or Vulkan, with additional features.

-OptiX introduced the style or ray tracing pipeline adopted by D3D12 and Vulkan, and thus uses the same basic stages.
+OptiX introduced the style of ray tracing pipeline adopted by D3D12 and Vulkan, and thus uses the same basic stages.

 The CUDA system does not currently expose a rasterization pipeline.